morganmayday/tayen-core/archetypes/maven/warden.md

 -- Where does it ultimately lead?

 #### Go Between
 A third-level warden has a measure of arcanopolitical protection.
 While they may not be a member of an organization, they give off a _vibe,_ for lack of a better term--anyone two or more levels below them will not fuck with them, as the otherworldly forces they have touched have touched them back.
-They also get a +2 presence bonus to Command.
+They also get a +2 competence bonus to Command.

 Otherworldly creatures will also avoid harming a warden, unless they're certain they can get away with it.